DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/schedule.md

 <!--
 ## Thursday

-- Redo this project but only with synths - [In class spotting assignment](../lectures/week-9/spotting-assignment/) - not sure if i should do this or redo tron, see how things are going.
+- Redo this project but only with synths
 - [Sci-fi Sound Design - Tron](../lectures/week-11/tron/)

 # Week 12 (11/6)